lj-ditrapani/16-bit-computer-specification/video.md

 Color Cells
 -----------

 The screen is split into a 15 x 13 grid of 16 x 16 pixel regions called color cells.
 Four tile cells fit in each color cell (2 x 2 tiles in each color cell).
-The color cell determines which foreground color palette and wich background color palette is active for the 16 x 16 color cell region.
+The color cell determines which foreground color palette and which background color palette is active for the 16 x 16 color cell region.

 ```
 Size 1/4 word (= 4 bits)